mit-acl/deep_panther/Readme.md

   PluginlibFactory: The plugin for class 'jsk_rviz_plugin/TFTrajectory' failed to load.
 Error: Failed to load library /opt/ros/noetic/lib//libjsk_rviz_plugins.so.
 Make sure that you are calling the PLUGINLIB_EXPORT_CLASS macro in the library code, and that names are consistent between this macro and your XML.
 Error string: Could not load library (Poco exception = libpcl_visualization.so.1.10: cannot open shared object file: No such file or directory)
   ```

-  The missing library `libpcl_visualization.so` can be installed as follows:
+  This is a version problem with `libpcl_visualization.so`.
+The correct version can be installed as follows:

   ```bash
   sudo apt-get update